woeiru/lab/dot/dfg/readme.md

    git init
    ```

-4. Verify that the branch is named 'main' (or the name you chose):
+4. Verify that the branch is named 'main':
    ```
    git branch
    ```